Reviews Monitoring

 Why Reviews Monitoring Needs Proxy Infrastructure

-Review platforms are designed for human browsing, not automated monitoring.
-When you send hundreds of requests per hour to check new reviews across product listings, Google Business profiles, or app store pages, platforms detect the pattern and block your IP address.
-This means gaps in your monitoring — periods where negative reviews, fake attacks, or competitor manipulation go unnoticed until the damage is done.
-Proxies solve this by distributing your monitoring requests across thousands of residential IP addresses.
-Each request appears to come from a different consumer checking reviews naturally.
-Platforms see ordinary browsing traffic rather than automated collection, allowing continuous monitoring without blocks, CAPTCHAs, or throttled responses.
-For brands with hundreds or thousands of product listings, this is not optional — it is the only way to maintain real-time visibility into your review landscape.
+Review platforms are built for human browsing, not automated monitoring.
+Send hundreds of requests an hour to check new reviews across product listings, Google Business profiles, or app store pages and the platform notices, then blocks your IP.
+That leaves gaps in your monitoring, windows where negative reviews, fake attacks, or competitor manipulation go unnoticed until the damage is already done.
+Proxies fix it by distributing requests across thousands of residential IPs.
+Each request looks like a different consumer checking reviews naturally.
+Platforms see ordinary browsing rather than automated collection, which means continuous monitoring without blocks, CAPTCHAs, or throttled responses.
+For brands with hundreds or thousands of product listings, this isn't optional, it's the only way to keep real-time visibility on your review landscape.

 02